confluentinc/schema-registry/docs/schema_registry_tutorial.rst

 Schema evolution requires compatibility checks to ensure that the producer-consumer contract is not broken.
 This is where |sr-long| helps: it provides centralized schema management and compatibility checks as schemas evolve.

-For a more in-depth understanding of the benefits of Avro and |sr|, refer to the following resources:

-* `Why Avro For Kafka Data <https://www.confluent.io/blog/avro-kafka-data/>`_
-* `Yes, Virginia, You Really Do Need a Schema Registry <https://www.confluent.io/blog/schema-registry-kafka-stream-processing-yes-virginia-you-really-need-one/>`_

 Target Audience
 ^^^^^^^^^^^^^^^